 It's not just bankers and other lenders who benefit from appraisal review.
 One thing that puzzles me is why more attorneys don't seem to understand the value of a true appraisal review - or what an equipment appraisal review can do for them or their clients.
 In many situations, a review of the equipment appraisal before the report is taken to court could eliminate a lot of confusion, time and money.
 Appraisal reviews make a lot of sense for the legal profession.

-Attorneys do call our equipment appraisal office with requests for an appraisal review, but it generally turns out that they are more more concerned with knowing if I agree or disagree with the equipment value proffered in the report than whether the equipment appraisal in hand meets the criteria for a qualified and defensible report.
+Attorneys do call our equipment appraisal office with requests for an appraisal review, but it generally turns out that they are more more concerned with knowing if I agree or disagree with the equipment value proffered in the report than with whether the equipment appraisal in hand meets the criteria for a qualified and defensible report.
 The value may or may not be "right," but that's not the real question for an equipment appraisal review.
 After all, even a broken clock is right 2 times a day!

 Bottom line: Don't take for granted that the equipment appraisal you're basing a loan, a legal case, or a business deal on is worth the paper it's printed on.
 If you're counting on that value, consider an appraisal review.